Stop Forcing Mail-Order Pharmacy as the Only Option of Coverage

 Patients' lives depend on choice.

-Our son, received a life-saving liver transplant at the age of 2 from a 3-year-old little girl.
-His life depends on the potency and effectiveness of chemotherapy/immune suppression medications every 12 hours to prevent his body's immune system from fighting off his transplanted liver.
-In the past mail-order delivered his liquid oral medications in nothing but a plastic envelope on a 102-degree day on a hot enclosed not temperature controlled UPS truck.
+Our son received a life-saving liver transplant at the age of 2 from a 3-year-old little girl.
+His life depends on the potency and effectiveness of chemotherapy or immune suppression medications every 12 hours to prevent his body's immune system from fighting off his transplanted liver.
+In the past mail-order pharmacy delivered his liquid oral medications in nothing but a plastic envelope on a 102-degree day on a hot enclosed non-temperature controlled UPS truck.
 Shortly after, he went into liver rejection which could have resulted in complete liver failure or death.
 I speculated that the medication could have been too weak after the delivery of medications in high heat.
-I vowed to never again risk his life with mail order pharmacy.
+I vowed to never again risk his life with mail-order pharmacy.

-Recently, we were mandated/forced to only use mail-order pharmacy in order to receive coverage for his life-saving medications.
+Recently, we were mandated or forced to only use mail-order pharmacy in order to receive coverage for his life-saving medications.
 The package arrived in only a bag on a hot day without an ice pack.
-The hot non-temperature controlled enclosed delivery truck can reach temperatures up to 170 degrees.
+I now know that the hot non-temperature controlled enclosed delivery truck and mailboxes can reach temperatures up to 120-170 degrees.
 His labs elevated again afterward.
 My son wants to know, "Why would they do that?"

-I contacted the manufacturer, who performs the testing stated that both of my son's medications should be discarded and considered less potent once stored above 86 degrees as higher temperatures and freezing could both result in lower potency.
-Liquid medication is the most harmed by the mishandling of medications outside of the manufactures temperature storage guidelines.
+I contacted the manufacturer, who performs the testing, who informed me that both of my son's medications should be discarded and considered less potent once stored above 86 degrees as higher temperatures and freezing could both result in lower potency.

 I contacted the mail-order pharmacy who refused to replace or take back the medication.
 They said the law & USP Pharmacopoeia allows them to ship up to 104 degrees, although the manufacturer states it is not proven safe at these temperatures.
 However, I have received communication from USP Pharmacopoeia who writes guidelines for storage, and they also said that the mail order pharmacy should follow the manufacturer's guidelines of 59-86 degrees for storage.
 Again, the trucks reach up to 170 degrees which is much hotter than 104.

-I contacted the FDA, who states that the mail order pharmacy should be using the manufacturer's guidelines that have been proven safe..However, since the mail-order pharmacies are regulated loosely by the State Board of Pharmacy, not the FDA there was nothing that the FDA could do.
+I contacted the FDA, who states that the mail order pharmacy should be using the manufacturer's guidelines that have been proven safe.
+Since the mail-order pharmacies are regulated loosely by the State Board of Pharmacy, not the FDA, there was nothing that the FDA could do.

 I made over 30 calls to the insurance company begging for them to please let us pick my son's medications up at the local pharmacy at which they are filled.
-My son's physician wrote a note/appeal as his transplant team has stated that they have tried to voice their concerns about this issue with their pediatric/child patients and no one is listening!
+My son's physician wrote an appeal and his transplant team has stated that they have tried to voice their concerns about this issue with their pediatric/child patients and no one is listening!
 The insurance company still denied the doctor's appeal for us to pick up my son's medications in the safest way.
 It was not until the Media became evolved that the insurance company budged.

 I felt helpless and have united with many other pharmacists, physicians, patients, mothers and fathers, and caregivers who feel the same way.
 Helpless.